ktsioutas/WebRTC-Two-PCs/README.md

-# WebRTC Two PCs Setup
+# WebRTC Two PCs Setup in a windows or linux machine

 ## 1. Start the HTTP Server